Penile Implant in Salt Lake City, UT

 All images are the property of Boston Scientific.
 All trademarks are the property of their respective owners. ©2020 Boston Scientific Corporation.
 All rights reserved.
 EDCure.org is a website sponsored by Boston Scientific.
 MH-751203-AA MAR 2020.

 How effective is a penile implant?

-Penile implant procedures from the office of William Brant, MD, FACS, FECSM, are highly successful and beneficial for men and their partners.
+Penile implant procedures from the urology clinic of William Brant, MD, FACS, FECSM, are highly successful and beneficial for men and their partners.
 In research studies, satisfaction rates for penile implants are well above 90%.
 In most cases, penile implants provide optimal results for at least 10-15 years, although your device can certainly last for over 20 years before it’s time for a replacement device.